upperlinecode/CS-and-the-City-Curriculum/react/6b-react.md

 | Lifecycle Method | Description | Most useful for ... |
 | :---: | --- | --- |
 | `componentWillUnmount` | To control what happens before a component is removed | Cleaning up after a component |

+> Check the [React Developer Documentation](https://reactjs.org/docs/react-component.html) for a full list of supported (and unsupported) lifecycle methods.

 ### Using Lifecycle Methods